bobbyers1111/howtos/gitnotes/gitnotes.md

 >>	    merge = refs/heads/master

 ***
+#### Branches

+To create a branch..
+    git branch branchname

+To switch to the branch..
+    git checkout branchname

+To see a list of branches and which one you are working on..
+    get branch

+***
 ### How to..

 #### Create a *new* repository from command line..

+    FIRST STEP: Create an empty repository on the server (I don't know if this can be done from cmd line)

     echo "# reposC" >> README.md
     git init
     git add README.md